GingerTinks/Nipper/Manual Check Point R80 config retrieval/readme.txt

 https://pypi.org/project/pip/
 https://pypi.org/project/pipenv/

-Alternativley if you do not wish to install any additional software, an executable version of this script is avaliable.
+Alternatively if you do not wish to install any additional software, an executable version of this script for Windows is available in the same code repository.
 See https://www.titania.com/support/ for more info.

 Running retrieve-config.py -